Petford: Geography

 Emu Creek flows through from east to north, where it joins the Walsh River as it forms part of the northern boundary.
 California Creek, a tributary of the Tate River, forms much of the southern boundary.
 Two other tributaries of the Tate River, Oaky Creek and Martin Creek, rise in the locality.

 The former mining town of Lappa is within the locality.

+The Burke Developmental Road enters the locality from the north-east (Dimbulah) and exits to the west (Chillagoe).

+The Tablelands railway line enters the locality from the north-east (Dimbulah) and exits to the west (Chillagoe) loosely following the same route as the Burke Developmental Road.
+The locality is served by the following railway stations (from north to south):